oshears/adv-ml-2020-snn-project/pages/motivation.md

 The leaky integrate-and-fire, LIF, model has also been derived as a more biologically accurate model.
 In an LIF neuron, the membrane potential decrements towards a resting value at each timestep.
 The longer the neuron goes without receiving an input spike, the closer the membrane potential will get to its resting state.

 ### Adaptive Leaky Integrate-and-Fire
-Lastly, the adaptive LIF model is like the LIF model, with the only exception being that when the neuron emits a spike, the neuron’s threshold value increases to prevent it from quickly firing again.
+The adaptive LIF model is like the LIF model, with the only exception being that when the neuron emits a spike, the neuron’s threshold value increases to prevent it from quickly firing again.
 The threshold value will continue to increase each time the neuron fires, and gradually decays towards a resting va lue when the neuron is not firing.

+### Spike Response Model 0 (SRM0)
+Lastly, the spike response model 0 (SRM0) is a neuron model that also features a leaking membrane voltage.
+In addition to this, the spikes produced by this model are generated stochastically, where the probability of the neuron spiking increases as a function of the membrane potential.

 <div align="center">
 <img src="../resources/neuron_models.png" alt="Neuron Models">